ale3ka/work-activity-tracker/README.md

 # Work Activity Tracker

-This repository tracks my work contributions for GitHub profile visibility.
+This repository automatically tracks my work contributions for GitHub profile visibility.

 ## Purpose
 This repository contains commit activity from my work projects to ensure they appear in my personal GitHub contribution graph, while keeping the actual work code in the appropriate work repositories.